None of these pictured below are for sale.

 Bentley at an AKC show

-What is funny is two days later ASC accepts Merle!
+Two days later ASC accepts Merle!

 I think education is also key about merles and so when I go to